-- Sunny Sequim Retreat – Relax with panoramic ocean views at this lovely home which sleeps up to six guests. (rates start at $145 per night; book your house here)
+- Sunny Sequim retreat – Relax with panoramic ocean views at this lovely home which sleeps up to six guests. (rates start at $145 per night)

-- Loft with hot tub – This romantic loft is ideal for two with breathtaking mountain & water views. (rates start at $165 per night; book your house here)
+- Loft with hot tub – This romantic loft is ideal for two, with breathtaking mountain & water views. (rates start at $165 per night)

-14 Must-See Stops on Your Olympic Peninsula Road Trip
+14 Must-See Stops on an Olympic Peninsula Road Trip

 Are you psyched to explore the Olympic Peninsula yet?
-Let’s take a look at the best stops and must-see places before you head out on your road trip.
+Let’s take a look at the best stops and must-see places before you head out on your Olympic Peninsula road trip.

 1. Port Gamble

-You’ll pass the town of Port Gamble shortly after getting off the Kingston ferry.
+You’ll pass the town of Port Gamble shortly after getting off the Kingston ferry as you begin the Olympic Peninsula loop.
 This cute town is a popular Seattle day trip when people feel like getting out of the city.